 In his landmark 1967 text, Voice and Phenomenon, Derrida takes on Husserl’s notion of the sign.
 The sign, we should note, is typically understood as a stand-in for something that is currently absent.
 Linguistically a sign is a means by which a speaker conveys to a listener the meaning that currently resides within the inner experience of the speaker.
 The contents of one person’s experience cannot be transferred or related to the experience of a listener except through the usage of signs, (which we call ‘language’).
 Knowing this, and knowing that Husserl’s philosophy is an attempt to isolate a pure moment of presence, it is little wonder that he wants, inasmuch as it is possible, to do away with the usage of signs, and isolate an interior moment of presence.
 It is precisely this aim that Derrida takes apart.

 In the opening chapter of Husserl’s First Logical Investigation, titled “Essential Distinctions,” Husserl draws a distinction between different types or functions of signs: expressions and indications.
-Signs, he claims, are always point to something, but what they point to can assume different forms.
+He claims signs are always pointing to something, but what they point to can assume different forms.
 An indication signifies without pointing to a sense or a meaning.
 The flu or bodily infection, for instance, is not the meaning of the fever, but it is brought to our attention by way of the fever—the fever, that is, points to an ailment in the body.
 An expression, however, is a sign that is, itself, charged with conceptual meaning; it is a linguistic sign.
 There are countless types of signs—animal tracks in the snow point to the recent presence of life, a certain aroma in the house may indicate that a certain food or even a certain ethnicity of food, is being prepared—but expressions are signs that are themselves meaningful.

 This distinction (indication/expression) is itself problematic, however, and does not seem to be fundamentally sustainable.
 An indication may very well be an expression, and expressions are almost always indications.
 If one’s significant other leaves one a note on the table, for instance, before one has even read the words on the paper, the sheer presence of writing, left in a certain way, on a sheet of paper, situated a certain way on the table, indicates: (1) That the beloved is no longer in the house, and; (2) That the beloved has left one a message to be read.
 These signs are both indications and expressions.
 Furthermore, every time we use an expression of some sort, we are indicating something, namely, we are pointing toward an ideal meaning, empirical states of affairs, and so forth.
 In effect, one would be hard pressed to find a single example of a use of an expression that was not, in some sense, indicative.